evidence-dev/evidence/sites/docs/docs/features/value-formatting.md

 Evidence supports a variety of date/time, number, percentage, and currency formats.
 You can find the full list and examples of supported format tags on the Settings page in your Evidence project.

 ## Custom Value Format Tags
 Custom formats can be added in the Value Formatting Section of the Evidence Settings.
-Format's can be coded using [Excel style custom format codes](https://support.microsoft.com/en-us/office/number-format-codes-5026bbd6-04bc-48cd-bf33-80f18b4eae68).
+Formats can be coded using [Excel style custom format codes](https://support.microsoft.com/en-us/office/number-format-codes-5026bbd6-04bc-48cd-bf33-80f18b4eae68).

 ## Title Formatting